Change-Ahead/bricks-and-hearts/README.md

     git clone git@github.com:Change-Ahead/bricks-and-hearts.git
     git checkout main
     ```
-3. Go to [Keeper](https://keepersecurity.eu/vault/#) and download `appsettings.Development.json`.
-Put this file into
+3. You should have access to a collection of 'secrets' (login details, API keys, etc.) for the Bricks & Hearts project.
-   the `web` folder.
+   Find the `appsettings.Development.json` file and put it into the `web` folder.
+4. Edit the file and change the `ToAddress` in the `Email` section to your email address.
+This means any notification
+   emails sent by your local environment will be sent to you.
-4. Install the EF Core CLI tools.
+5. Install the EF Core CLI tools.
     ```shell
    dotnet tool install --global dotnet-ef
    ```
-5. Build the project.
+6. Build the project.
     ```shell
    dotnet build
     ```
-6. Apply the database migrations.
+7. Apply the database migrations.
 This will create a `BricksAndHearts` database in your local SQL Server if it doesn't
    exist already.
     ```shell
    dotnet ef database update --project web